Scratch and Elimination Races

 Introduction: Two Classic Mass-Start Disciplines

-Scratch and elimination races are among the oldest and most spectacular formats in track cycling.
-Both disciplines start as a mass start on the track – all riders begin simultaneously and fight for the best placing.
+Scratch and elimination races are among the oldest and most spectacular formats in Track Racing.
+Both disciplines start as a Start from the Line on the track – all riders begin simultaneously and fight for the best placing.
 The decisive difference lies in the objective: In the scratch, only the order across the finish line at the end of the race distance counts.
 In the elimination race (international: Elimination Race, colloquially also Devil or Miss and Out), the last rider each lap is removed from the race at fixed intervals until only one winner remains.

 These two formats shape the character of many track competitions – from local club races to the Track World Championships.
-They are also a fixed part of the Omnium and require not only raw power but above all positioning, timing and tactical intelligence on the UCI Standard Oval.
+They are also a fixed part of the Omnium and require not only raw power but above all positioning, timing and tactical intelligence on the 250-meter oval.

 Comparison of Both Disciplines

-Scratch: Mass start → steady race pace → tactical attacks → final sprint → finish order by placing
+Scratch: Mass start → steady Race Speed → tactical attacks → final sprint → finish order by placing

 Elimination: Mass start → Lap 1 (last out) → Lap 2 (last out) → … → Final with 2–3 riders → final elimination sprint